The Clear Benefits of Employee Referrals

-The benefits of employee referrals are universally lauded and are considered the number one source of high-quality candidates.
-Faster time to hire, reduced cost per hire of up to $3,000, candidates that come from within a trusted network and, most importantly, the validation that you have engaged employees that are willing to act as an advocate for your organization.
+A successful employee referral program leads to faster time to hire, reduced cost per hire of up to $3,000, candidates that come from within a trusted network, and most importantly, the validation that you have engaged employees that are willing to act as an advocate for your organization.
 On top of this, employee retention is typically greater for referrals compared to non-referrals.

 Subsequently, employees aren’t just going to refer anyone in hopes of receiving an incentive, as there is too much at stake.
 Once a referral has been submitted, the idea of a bonus diminishes and a focus on relationships and reputation takes precedence.